Melodie97/Bank-Loan-Classification-Project/README.md

 ![Feature correlation](images/Class distribution.png)
 ## Usage

-This project is best viewed in a notebook viewer, which can be accessed here.
+This project is best viewed in a notebook viewer, which can be accessed [here].
 In this notebook, you will find a walk through of the work done and the respective code.

 ## Business Value